adobe/aem-performance-experiments/experiments/lucene-property-index/README.md

 the needed node structure and property definitions.

 1. Navigate to package manager at http://localhost:4502/crx/packmgr/index.jsp
 2. Upload and install the [searchTestIndex.zip](searchTestIndex.zip) found alongside this readme.
+If needed, visit the [documentation](https://helpx.adobe.com/ca/experience-manager/6-3/sites/administering/using/package-manager.html#PackageManager) for info on using Package Manager.

 Let's take a look at what was just installed.
 Navigate to http://localhost:4502/crx/de/index.jsp#/oak%3Aindex/searchTestIndex/
 You should see properties similar to below...